scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Sacred also collects a small set of information about the host system including the hostname, type and version of the operating system, Python version, and the CPU.
-Optionally it supports information about GPUs, and environment variables, and it can be easily extended to collect any custom information.
+Optionally it supports information about GPU, and environment variables, and it can be easily extended to collect any custom information.

 Randomness
 ----------